eonofrey/chess_scrape/README.md

 <img width="300" alt="screen shot 2019-02-12 at 10 59 27 pm" src="https://user-images.githubusercontent.com/38504767/52686029-f0abf580-2f19-11e9-9cf4-371a6ab30701.png">

-#### "What are my average number of moves per game in which I win and which I lose?"

-#### "What percent of the time do I win by timeout vs. win by checkmate.
-Does this percentage change as my ELO does?"

 #### "What day of the week do I play the most chess?"

 Not surprisingly, I play the most chess on the weekends